 5. I understand and agree that this Release of Liability Agreement covers each and every THREAT SCENARIOS, LLC force on force training or event in which I participate hereafter.

 6. I hereby grant permission to THREAT SCENARIOS, LLC to use my photographic likeness captured during the course of any THREAT SCENARIOS, LLC force on force training in all forms and media for advertising, trade, and any other lawful purposes.

-I HAVE READ THIS RELEASE OF LIABILITY AND ASSUMPTION OF RISK AGREEMENT, FULLY UNDERSTAND ITS TERMS, UNDERSTAND THAT I HAVE GIVEN UP SUBSTANTIAL RIGHTS BY SIGNING IT, AND SIGN IT FREELY AND VOLUNTARILY WITHOUT ANY INDUCEMENT.
+I HAVE READ THIS RELEASE OF LIABILITY, CONFIDENTIALITY, AND ASSUMPTION OF RISK AGREEMENT, FULLY UNDERSTAND ITS TERMS, UNDERSTAND THAT I HAVE GIVEN UP SUBSTANTIAL RIGHTS BY SIGNING IT, AND SIGN IT FREELY AND VOLUNTARILY WITHOUT ANY INDUCEMENT.

 —BY SIGNING UP FOR A THREAT SCENARIOS CLASS, YOUR CONSENT TO THIS LIABILITY WAIVER IS DEEMED TO HAVE BEEN GIVEN—